-With a prime position overlooking the sea on the east coast of the island, this chain hotel offers a particularly serene atmosphere popular with the more mature clientele.
-The vibe is far from dowdy, however, with much of the accommodation fully modernised with jazzy pop art and up-to-date technology.
-Most of the rooms also open to balconies with sea views, while others offer mountain vistas.
-Leisure facilities are top-notch, with three swimming pools (one heated in winter) and tennis courts, plus an optional all-inclusive plan takes the stress out of budgeting.
+In a prime position overlooking the sea on the east coast of the island, this chain hotel attracts a more mature clientele.
+Accommodation is modern with jazzy pop art and the latest technology.
+Most of the rooms have balconies with either sea or mountain views.
+Leisure facilities are top-notch, with three swimming pools (one heated in winter) and tennis courts.
+An all-inclusive option is available.

 La Palma & Teneguía Princess

-With one of the most impressive pool complexes on the island (featuring 11 pools) this upscale hotel is understandably one of the most popular on La Palma.
-Its setting is also pretty spectacular, positioned on a volcanic clifftop overlooking the Atlantic and offering some wonderful sunset panoramas.
-Its traditionally styled Canarian architecture is set in extensive gardens filled with sub-tropical flora, plus there’s a small sandy artificial beach and a luxe adults-only thermal spa with heated pool, sauna, and massage treatments.
+Boasting an impressive 11 pools, this upscale hotel is one of the most popular on La Palma.
+Its setting on a volcanic clifftop overlooking the Atlantic is pretty spectacular, offering some wonderful sunset panoramas.
+The traditionally-styled Canarian buildings are set in extensive gardens filled with sub-tropical flora, plus there’s a small sandy artificial beach and a luxe adults-only thermal spa with a heated pool, sauna, and massage treatments.